SulaimanSayyed21/h446Alevel/h446Alevel.md

 };
 ```

+#### Interacting with user activities 4.5.2

-What is done first is that for the clickedLesson, its data is referenced using `const clickedLessonData = topic.lessons[clickedLesson - 1];`.
+In above fundtion a reference to the button clicked is passed with this argument `clickedLesson`.
+By using this information only specific data can be  referenced using `const clickedLessonData = topic.lessons[clickedLesson - 1];` instead of going through the whole data.
 To get to first lesson we need to choose `topic.lessons[0]` that is the first elment of the array `lesson[0]`.
 As the argument `clickedLesson` represents the `lesson_number`.
 And to get to the first lesson being number `1` is represented by the index zero in an array, this substraction is done `clickedLesson-1`.

 Then by iterating all the questions present in clicked lesson, the data is read and populated in the accordion.
 The tric used to access to the right place holder is to use the correct `question.id` from the data and constructing checkboxId using a loop.
 Once it is constructed, the code `checkbox.nextElementSibling.textContent = words[i];` does the assignment of the words present in an array `words`.

 When all the questions are populated, user can start to do the activity, for example in topic one being `opposites`, it is asked to selected two most opposites words.
 The anser can be checked promptly by clicking the anser button as a succes or failure sound and the color of the answer button gets triggered.
 The rest of the code for `practiceScript.js` is shown below.

 ```js
 //practice.js